Tennessee Chapter Conservation Committees

 Contact: Axel Ringe (onyxfarm@bellsouth.net)

-The Water Quality Committee mission is to protect, preserve, and restore Tennessee's waters and wetlands through advocacy, education, and litigation to make them fishable and swimmable once more, and to protect the health of the communities that depend on them.
+The Water Quality Committee works for the protection, preservation, and restoration of Tennessee's waters and wetlands through advocacy, education, and litigation, to make them fishable and swimmable once more, and to protect the health of the communities that depend on them.
 The scope includes water quality, wetlands, surface water, aquifers and aquatic biodiversity and endangered species.
-Activities include meeting biweekly with the Tennessee Water Group (TWG), an informal coalition of groups across the state concerned with water quality issues in Tennessee (for more information about the TWG, contact Jim Redwine at jimredwine@harpethriver.org).
-We hold irregular meetings with both the Tennessee Department of Environment and Conservation (TDEC) and the Office of Surface Mining Reclamation and Enforcement (OSMRE).
+The Committee meets biweekly with the Tennessee Water Group (TWG), an informal coalition of groups across the state concerned with water quality issues in Tennessee (for more information, contact Jim Redwine jimredwine@harpethriver.org).
+Committee members also meet with both the Tennessee Department of Environment and Conservation (TDEC) and the Office of Surface Mining Reclamation and Enforcement (OSMRE) when needed.

 Know Nuclear Committee